MicrosoftDocs/learn/learn-pr/azure/choose-network-plugin-aks/includes/3-analyze-decision-criteria.md

 Compared to Azure CNI, Kubenet needs an extra hop, which can introduce some minor latency.
 Latency-sensitive workloads should be deployed on clusters using Azure CNI.

-### Additional capabilities
+### Extra capabilities

-Azure CNI supports complex network topologies such as subnet per node pool, dynamic allocation of IPs, and node vs pod subnet allocations.
-Many features also require Azure CNI networking, such as Virtual Nodes or Azure Network Policies.
+Azure CNI supports complex network topologies with Azure CNI networking, such as Virtual Nodes or Azure Network Policies.

+These extra capabilities are:

+* Subnet per node pool
+* Dynamic allocation of IPs
+* Node vs pod subnet allocations

 ## Behavioral differences between Kubenet and Azure CNI